 OKRs—short for Objectives and Key Results—are used for new goals and initiatives.
 OKRs are commonly used when a business is starting something new or making a strategic change.

-In other words, OKRs are desired goals and the impact of your work towards achieving those goals, and KPIs show how successful your efforts have been in achieving those goals.
+In other words, the difference between OKRs and KPIs is that OKRs are desired goals and the impact of your work towards achieving those goals, and KPIs show how successful your efforts have been in achieving those goals.

 While both KPIs and OKRs are measurable, and both relate to performance, they are not the same thing.
 KPIs are precise performance metrics while OKRs help you decide what needs to be adjusted or changed to drive the growth of the KPI numbers.